drmonroe/subscription-reporting/README.md

 # Synopsis

 A common situation is the accumulation of many Azure subscriptions over time.
 If these subs were made to meet business needs, and according to well-defined deployment doctrine, this isn't a problem.

-Often however, the subs were created in a disorganized way, by multiple teams, for different lines of business and departments without a central, organizing principle.
+Often however, the subs are created in a disorganized way, by multiple teams, for different lines of business and departments without a central, organizing principle, leading to confusion.

-In these cases, you need to gather information about the subscriptions.
+In these cases, you need to gather information about the overall subscription situation.

 The key questions to be answered are:

 # One.)
 How many subs